OSMaxwell/Custom_allocator/README.md

 ### Benchmarks
 Results can also be found at https://quick-bench.com/ from Benchmark.cpp

-Uncomment/Comment to bench.
+Uncomment/Comment to bench.research-and-comparisionmore assembly code._

-_PS 1 : Not all functions can be combined for benching at the same time._

-_PS 2 : Using PMR will actually add more assembly code._

 **To compile C++17 + GCC 9.1 are _required_.**